akstspace/acton-agent/.github/instructions/documentation.instructions.md

 ### ✓ Completeness
 - [ ] All new public APIs are documented
 - [ ] All modified APIs reflect changes
-- [ ] Breaking changes have migration guides

 ### ✓ Consistency
 - [ ] Same terminology used throughout